tech-scorpio/warp10-plugin-kafka/README.md

 # warp10-plugin-kafka

-The Warp 10™ Kafka Plugin allows your Warp 10™ instance to consume messages from a Kafka message broker and process those messages using WarpScript™.
+The Warp 10 Kafka Plugin allows your Warp 10 instance to consume messages from a Kafka message broker and process those messages using WarpScript.

 # Installation

-## Using WarpFleet™
+## Using WarpFleet

 ```
 wf g -d CONFDIR -l LIBDIR io.warp10 warp10-plugin-kafka
 ```

-Where `CONFDIR` is the configuration directory of your Warp 10™ instance (or use `-c CONFFILE` with a release prior to 2.1), and `LIBDIR` the lib directory where the downloaded jar file should be copied.
+Where `CONFDIR` is the configuration directory of your Warp 10 instance (or use `-c CONFFILE` with a release prior to 2.1), and `LIBDIR` the lib directory where the downloaded jar file should be copied.

 ## From source